retro16/acsi2stm/README.md

   and software compatibility.
 * [troubleshooting](doc/troubleshooting.md): Having problems?
 Have a look here.
+* [ordering](doc/ordering.md): A tutorial to order the hardware and flash the firmware.
 * [gemdrive](doc/gemdrive.md): Technical details about GemDrive.
 How to mix GemDrive with ACSI.
 How to install GemDrive for EmuTOS.
-* [jumpers](doc/jumpers.md): Documents the various jumpers available on the PCB
+* [jumpers](doc/jumpers.md): Documents the various jumpers available on the PCB.
 * [firmware](doc/firmware.md): Describes the many firmware variants pre-built in the release package.
 Also provides a step-by-step tutorial to compile and customize firmware yourself.
-* [hardware](doc/hardware.md): How to design and build an ACSI2STM unit from scratch (hand wired, or your own PCB design).
-Also documents jumper configuration.
+* [hardware](doc/hardware.md): How to design and build an ACSI2STM unit from scratch (hand wired or your own PCB design).
 * [protocols](doc/protocols.md): Technical details about the communication protocol between the ACSI2STM unit and the Atari ST.